Desiders/telers/README.md

 ## Examples
  - [Echo bot](examples/echo_bot).
 This example shows how to create a echo bot.
+ - [Text formatting](examples/text_formatting).
+This example shows how to format text.
  - [Text case filters](examples/text_case_filters).
 This example shows how to create text case filters.
  - [Stats updates middleware](examples/stats_incoming_updates_middleware).
 This example shows how to create a middleware that counter incoming updates.
  - [Input file](examples/input_file).
 This example shows how to send files by the bot.